Taxation of Cincinnati Graduate Awards

 The university maintains a position that all income, from whatever source, is taxable and may be subject to withholding.
-The IRS maintains final authority on the taxability of all stipends, and in all cases the university cannot guarantee that any stipend is tax-exempt.
-The Graduate School will not review an individual award nor provide legal advice to individual students.
-In addition, students (not the university) are responsible for the withholding information which they submit on their W-4 forms at the time of appointment.
+The IRS maintains final authority on the taxability of all stipends, and in all cases, the university cannot guarantee that any stipend is tax-exempt.
+The Graduate College will not review an individual award nor provide legal advice to individual students.
+In addition, students (not the university) are responsible for the withholding information that they submit on their W-4 forms at the time of appointment.
 Those students who receive a stipend during any academic semester and are not enrolled for at least half time will have Medicare tax and Ohio Public Employee Retirement System (OPERS) payments deducted from their checks.
-If a student is enrolled half-time or more, he/she may apply for an exemption from these fees in his/her program office.
-No taxes are withheld from fellowships, but students may still have a tax liability and should consult a tax adviser.
+If a student is enrolled half time or more, they may apply for an exemption from these fees in their program office.
+No taxes are withheld from fellowships, but students may still have a tax liability and should consult a tax advisor.